 Firstly, progress has been made in the development and validation of plasma breakdown and burn-through tools, on synthetic diagnostics for the IR measurement and thermal event detection, for the fast ion loss measurement and the fiber optic current sensors.
-The objective is to validate tools that can be directly transferred to ITER for the first plasma operation using the common Integrated Modeling and Analysis Suite (IMAS) framework.
+The objective is to validate tools that can be directly transferred to ITER for the first plasma operation using the common IMAS framework.
 This represents an initial effort, and further development is planned in the near future.
 This includes the development of new synthetic diagnostics and integrated data validation.
-Continuing along the same line of effort, activities have been strengthened in the development and exploitation of a multi-machine database.
+Continuing along the same line of effort, activities have been strengthened in the development and exploitation of multi-machine databases.
 This is aimed at proposing a rigorous procedure to validate codes using data from various facilities, thereby increasing our confidence in extrapolating to ITER applications.
 A multi-machine database allows testing algorithms in advance of ITER operation.
 For example, predicting disruption events with confidence and without triggering unnecessary false alarms.

-Secondly, for the ITER heating and current drive sub-systems, PrIO is contributing to the development of the RF sources for neutral beam injectors and actively participate in the ITER NBTF.
-The development of the RF source follows a step ladder approach, beginning with sources of different sizes (BUG, ELISE) before extrapolating to ITER size.
-These developments have already made unique contributions to the design and operation of the ITER NBTF and the design of ITER Neutral Beam Injection (NBI) system.
-Examples include long pulse development with reduced co-extracted electrons, Mo coating techniques, and RF source optimization.
-The NBTF, a unique ITER operating facility, will contribute to the design and operation of the NBI system.
-Additionally, it will provide hands-on training for the new generation of fusion engineers.
+Secondly, for the ITER heating and current drive subsystems, PrIO is contributing to the development of the RF sources for NBIs and actively participate in the ITER NBTF.
+The development of the RF source follows a step ladder approach, beginning with sources of different sizes (BATMAN Upgrade, ELISE) before extrapolating to ITER size.
+These developments have already made unique contributions to the design and operation of the ITER NBTF and the design of ITER NBI system.
+Examples include long pulse development with reduced co-extracted electrons, Molybdenum (Mo) coating techniques, and RF source optimization.
+The NBTF, a unique ITER operating test facility, will contribute to the design and operation of the NBI system.
+Additionally, it provides hands-on training for the new generation of fusion engineers and physics prior to ITER operation.